What is Biotin?

 DNA and Cell Growth

 Biotin is involved in the manufacture of DNA and RNA, the genetic components of cells.
 They control cell division which leads to growth and is important throughout the lifecycle.
-Pregnancy and breastfeeding appear to increase the body’s utilization of Biotin, with up to 50% of pregnant women estimated to develop a mild deficiency.
+Pregnancy and breastfeeding appear to increase the body’s utilization of biotin, with up to 50% of pregnant women estimated to develop a mild deficiency.

 What is Biotin Beneficial For When it Comes to Overall Health?

 In addition to its well-known hair and nail strengthening properties, biotin can be beneficial for a number of health issues.
 It’s thought to be a valuable tool to combat yeast infections, which are notoriously difficult to fight.
 In The Yeast Syndrome, a book by John Parks Trowbridge and Morton Walker, they describe how adequate levels of biotin can prevent the development and spread of yeast infections.
 It is also used to treat peripheral neuropathy, which is a complication that patients with diabetes and Duchenne muscular dystrophy can experience.
 Biotin is thought to be helpful in maintaining steady blood sugar levels within the body too.